openstack/taskflow/doc/source/inputs_and_outputs.rst

    woof
    {'meow': 'meow', 'woof': 'woof', 'dog': 'dog'}

-You can also directly interact with the engine storage layer to add additional values, also you can't use :py:func:`~taskflow.engines.helpers.run` in this case:
+You can also directly interact with the engine storage layer to add additional values, note that if this route is used you can't use :py:func:`~taskflow.engines.helpers.run` in this case to run your engine (instead your must activate the engines run method directly):

 .. doctest::